 - Like all council services, the Archive and Heritage Service has had to make financial savings over the last few years.
-The service is required to make additional savings in subsequent years. - The service has enhanced its resources by attracting £202,834 grant funding from the Heritage Lottery Fund, Arts Council England and other grant giving bodies in 2016-2017.
+The service will deliver £300,000 savings in 2021/22. - The service has enhanced its resources by attracting £105,000 grant funding from the National Lottery Heritage Fund, Arts Council England, The National Archives and other grant giving bodies in 2019-2020.